LpCodes/configure-GITHUB-Actions-To-Upload-Python-Package-to-PypI.github.io/README.md

         python setup.py sdist bdist_wheel
         twine upload --repository testpypi dist/* --skip-existing

 ```
 7. Commit the changes.

 8. The push would start only when you push a commit with a tag.
 To create a tag, use the following command: ```git tag <tag_name>```

-9. In the YAML file, replace ${{ secrets.TEST_PYPI_API_TOKEN }} with the name of the PyPI API token you saved in the repository's secrets.
+9. In the YAML file, replace ${{ secrets.TEST_PYPI_API_TOKEN }} with the name of the PyPI API token you saved in the repository's secrets..

 10. To create a PyPI API token, navigate to your PyPI account's settings and create a new token.
 Save the token's value as a secret in your repository's settings.